DimitriPalmer22/Studio-Docs/Projects/Summer Project/Meeting Notes/11-03 Meeting Notes.md

 ## Completing A Run / Beating the Game

 ### Beating the Last "Boss" Room
-- After beating the last boss room, a portal appears
+- After beating the last boss room, a special exit portal appears
+- This portal takes the player to a special ending room
+- Here, the player is presented with some final dialogue
+- However, Allister and his friends realize "yo, we stii"

 ### All Journal Entries = True Ending Obtainable